softwarewithcode/casino/README.md

 # casino

 ## About <br>
-This repository contains modularized building blocks for a simple virtual casino and includes Blackjack and Texas Hold'em No Limit games. <br>
+This repository contains modularized building blocks for a simple virtual casino and includes Roulette, Blackjack and Texas Hold'em No Limit games. <br>
-Latest dev branch is roulette, including common structure changes. <br>

 ### Documentation
 /utils/documentation